-- 22 5.3.2.1 Autonomous, incremental, and transformational adaptation - 23 Framing of adaptation in this section categorises and assesses adaptation measures as autonomous, - 24 incremental, and transformational (See Glossary and Table 5.3).
-Adaptation responses can be reactive - 25 or anticipatory. - 26 Autonomous.
-Autonomous adaptation in food systems does not constitute a conscious response to - 27 climatic stimuli but is triggered by changes in agroecosystems, markets, or welfare changes.
-It is also - 28 referred to as spontaneous adaptation (IPCC 2007).
-Examples of autonomous adaptation of rural - 29 populations have been documented in the Sahel (IRD 2017).
-In India, farmers are changing sowing - and harvesting timing, cultivating short duration varieties, inter-cropping, changing cropping patterns, - 31 investing in irrigation, and establishing agroforestry.
-These are considered as passive responses or - 32 autonomous adaptation, because they do not acknowledge that these steps are taken in response to - perceived climatic changes (Tripathi and Mishra 2017). - 34 Incremental.
-Incremental adaptation maintains the essence and integrity of a system or process at a - 35 given scale (Park et al. 2012).
-Incremental adaptation focuses on improvements to existing resources - and management practices.
-The central aim of incremental adaptation is to maintain the essence and - integrity of a system or process at a given scale (IPCC 2014a). - 38 Transformational.
-Transformational adaptation changes the fundamental attributes of a socio- - 39 ecological system either in anticipation of or in response to climate change and its impacts (IPCC - 40 2014a).
-Transformational adaptation seeks alternative livelihoods and land use strategies needed to - 41 develop new farming systems (Termeer et al. 2016).
-For example, limitations in incremental - 42 adaptation among smallholder rice farmers in Northwest Costa Rica led to a shift from rice to - sugarcane production due to decreasing market access and water scarcity (Warner et al. 2015). - 44 Migration from the Oldman River Basin has been described as a transformational adaption to climate change in the Canadian agriculture sector (Hadarits et al. 2017).
+5.3.2.1 Autonomous, incremental, and transformational adaptation

+Framing of adaptation in this section categorises and assesses adaptation measures as autonomous, incremental, and transformational (Glossary and Table 5.3).
+Adaptation responses can be reactive or anticipatory.

+Autonomous.
+Autonomous adaptation in food systems does not constitute a conscious response to climatic stimuli but is triggered by changes in agroecosystems, markets, or welfare changes.
+It is also referred to as spontaneous adaptation (IPCC 2007).
+Examples of autonomous adaptation of rural populations have been documented in the Sahel (IRD 2017).
+In India, farmers are changing sowing and harvesting timing, cultivating short duration varieties, inter-cropping, changing cropping patterns, investing in irrigation, and establishing agroforestry.
+These are considered as passive responses or autonomous adaptation, because they do not acknowledge that these steps are taken in response to perceived climatic changes (Tripathi and Mishra 2017).
+Incremental.
+Incremental adaptation maintains the essence and integrity of a system or process at a given scale (Park et al. 2012).
+Incremental adaptation focuses on improvements to existing resources and management practices (IPCC 2014a).

+Transformational.
+Transformational adaptation changes the fundamental attributes of a socio-ecological system either in anticipation of, or in response to, climate change and its impacts (IPCC 2014a).
+Transformational adaptation seeks alternative livelihoods and land-use strategies needed to develop new farming systems (Termeer et al. 2016).
+For example, limitations in incremental adaptation among smallholder rice farmers in Northwest Costa Rica led to a shift from rice to sugarcane production due to decreasing market access and water scarcity (Warner et al. 2015).
+Migration from the Oldman River Basin has been described as a transformational adaption to climate change in the Canadian agriculture sector (Hadarits et al. 2017).
 If high-end scenarios of climate change eventuate, the food security of farmers and consumers will depend on how transformational change in food systems is managed.
-An integrated framework of adaptive transition - management of socio-technical transitions and adaptation to socio-ecological changes - may help build transformational adaptive capacity (Mockshell and Kamanda 2018; Pant et al. 2015).
-Rippke et al. (2016) has suggested overlapping phases of adaptation needed to support transformational change in Africa.
+An integrated framework of adaptive transition - management of socio-technical transitions and adaptation to socio-ecological changes - may help build transformational adaptive capacity

-Table 5.3 Synthesis of food security related adaptation options to address various climate risks (IPCC 2014b; Vermeulen et al. 2013, 2018; Burnham and Ma 2016; Bhatta and Aggarwal 2016)
+Table 5.3 | Synthesis of food security related adaptation options to address climate risks (IPCC 2014b; Vermeulen et al. 2013, 2018; Burnham and Ma 2016; Bhatta and Aggarwal 2016).